 |Outcome Evidence||Assesses the quality of the results.
 (Note: Outcomes are considered and rated separately within this dimension because programs may target multiple outcomes.
 In addition, the assessment focuses on the programs' primary, intended outcomes.)||

 |Program Fidelity||Assesses the degree to which the program is delivered as designed and intended.||

-Study Reviewers assign numerical values to each element in the scoring instrument.
+Study Reviewers assign numerical values to each element in the program scoring instrument.
 The elements include a definition and other guidance that Reviewers consider when rating the elements.
 In the Program Review information, the Reviewers also make note of any other information that should be highlighted as being of particular importance.
-See the Scoring Instrument for guidance on each element.
+See the program scoring instrument for guidance on each element.